erlware/erlware_commons/doc/signatures.md

 `ModuleToUse` and you would never get any warnings, just an exception at run time.

-Fortunately, Erlang is a pretty flexable language so we can use a similar approach with a few adjustments to give us the best of both worlds.
-Both the flexibiltiy of ignoreing a specific implementation and keeping all the nice locality we get by using an explicit module name.
+Fortunately, Erlang is a pretty flexible language so we can use a similar approach with a few adjustments to give us the best of both worlds.
+Both the flexibility of ignoring a specific implementation and keeping all the nice locality we get by using an explicit module name.